MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 author: KathrynEE
 ms.topic: conceptual
 monikerRange: '<= azure-devops'
-ms.date: 02/06/2021
+ms.date: 02/11/2021
 ---

-# Filter backlogs, boards, queries, and plans
+# Interactively filter backlogs, boards, queries, and plans

 [!INCLUDE [temp](../includes/version-all.md)]

 <a id="filter"></a>

+With filter functions, you can interactively apply one or more filters to an Azure Boards tool.
+Each tool is already filtered to show a subset of work items according to the tool function.
+For example, Backlogs and Boards display work items based on the selected Area Paths and Iteration Paths for the team.
+Query Results list work items based on the query clauses you've defined.

-When you have a large number of work items listed or displayed, filtering can support your ability to focus on a subset of them.
-You can apply one or more filter functions to Azure Board tools.
+From these tools, you may still have a large number of work items listed or displayed.
+Interactive filtering supports your ability to focus on a subset of them.
+You can apply one or more filter functions to each of the Azure Board tools.

 ::: moniker range="<= tfs-2015"
 You can use the keyword, ID, and tag filter functions with Boards, Backlogs, Sprint Backlogs, and Queries.